The European Knowledge Centre for Youth Policy (EKCYP) Correspondents

 Donau-Universität Krems

-I studied Mathematics and Philosophy but work as a youth researcher since 1997.
-My main fields of interest are youth cultures, political participation of young people as well as attitudes and values.
-Furthermore I am active in evaluation studies on youth policy and on the implementation of preventive concepts and health promotion in youth work.
+He studied mathematics and philosophy but he has been working as a youth researcher since 1997.
+His main fields of interest are youth cultures, political participation of young people as well as attitudes and values.
+Furthermore he is active in evaluation studies on youth policy and on the implementation of preventive concepts and health promotion in youth work.

-From 1997 to 1999 I was researcher at the Austrian Institute for Youth Research where I became scientific director in 2000.
-From 2001 to 2013 I worked in the fields of research and knowledge transfer at the private research organisation jugendkultur.at in Vienna.
-Since 2013 I am engaged at the Danube-University Krems in the Department for Migration and Globalization as researcher and lecturer.
-Furthermore I am lecturer at various teacher training colleges in Austria.
+From 1997 to 1999 he was a researcher at the Austrian Institute for Youth Research where he became scientific director in 2000.
+From 2001 to 2013, he worked in the fields of research and knowledge transfer at the private research organisation jugendkultur.at in Vienna.
+Since 2013, he is engaged at the Danube-University Krems in the Department for Migration and Globalization as researcher and lecturer.
+Furthermore he is a lecturer at various teacher training colleges in Austria.

-Already in the late 1990s I was involved in the network of experts on youth research and one of the national correspondents for the EKCYP since its start.
+Already in the late 1990s, he was involved in the network of experts on youth research and one of the national correspondents for the EKCYP since its start.

-In the year 2007 I was raporteur in the Council of Europe international review team for the national youth policy in Hungary and four years later for the international review of the youth policy in Belgium.
+In 2007, he was raporteur in the Council of Europe international review team for the national youth policy in Hungary and four years later for the international review of the youth policy in Belgium.

 Azerbaijan